Friendships Help Each Other in Powerful Careers

-The making of The Help has a backstory of how two friends helped each other break into two competitive fields: publishing and filmmaking.
+The making of The Help has a backstory of how two friends helped break into two competitive fields: publishing and filmmaking.

 The same two people worked together to produce the movie based on the book.
 Director and screenwriter Tate Taylor and author Kathryn Stockett were childhood friends in the 1970s.
-They grew up together in Mississippi, and their friendship lasted into their adult years when they collaborated on a box office success about social standing in the 1960s South movie - - The Help.
+They grew up together in Mississippi.
+Their friendship lasted into their adult years when they collaborated on a box office success about social standing in the 1960s South movie - - The Help.

 Friend Helping a Friend